thanhmhoang/pet-adoption-map/README.md

 #### Resources:
 * We used this API: https://www.mapbox.com/
-* We used this API: https://www.movebank.org/cms/movebank-main
+* We used this API: https://www.petfinder.com/developers/
+* We used this CSS framework: https://bulma.io/

 ## License